DavyLandman/portable8439/README.md

 ## Usage

-The design of the API is quite straight forward, there is not incremental/streaming support since that makes it much easier to mess up.
+The design of the API is quite straight forward, there is no incremental/streaming support since that makes it much easier to mess up.

 - `portable_chacha20_poly1305_encrypt` takes plain text buffer (plus optional